gmontana/DecodingViewerEmotions/README.md

 # Decoding Viewer Emotions in Video Ads
 ![TSAM Architecture](TSAM.png)

 This repository offers access to the code and data necessary to replicate the findings of "Decoding Viewer Emotions in Video Ads: Predictive Insights through Deep Learning" by Alexey Antonov, Shravan Sampath Kumar, Jiefei Wei, William Headley, Orlando Wood, and Giovanni Montana.
+We provide access to:

+- Python code for training the Temporal Shift Module (TSM) augmented neural network models detailed in the paper and for inference.
+- A dataset consisting of 5-second video excerpts, totaling over 30,000 clips, utilized for training, validation, and testing, annotated for eight distinct emotional categories and their temporal onset.
+- Pre-trained model weights facilitating the reproduction of reported experimental outcomes.

 ## Paper Summary